Stink, Stank, Stunk, and All That Clairvoyant Jazz - Describing the 5 Senses Plus Intuition

-If hamburgers and hotdogs are sizzling on the grill in one of our scenes, we hope that causes readers to conjure thoughts of barbeques and summer gatherings.
+If hamburgers and hot dogs are sizzling on the grill in a scene, we hope that causes readers to conjure thoughts of barbeques and summer gatherings.
 We hope the description of the meat cooking triggers an odiferous memory where the reader perceives for an instant that familiar fragrance.
-In the above example with the hamburgers and hotdogs, the writer implies the smell of the barbeque and what’s grilling without saying what it smells like.
+In the above example with the hamburgers and hotdogs, the writer implies the aroma of the barbeque without saying what it smells like.

 Sensory Words and Ways to Depict Smell/Smelling